Diocese of Nashville: 2000 to present

-The next bishop of Nashville was David Choby, named by Pope Benedict XVI in 2005.
-A study released in 2014 by the Center for Applied Research in the Apostolate (CARA) at Georgetown University in Washington, D.C., cited the Diocese of Nashville as having the 8th highest rate of conversions to the Catholic Church in the United States.
+In 2004, Kmiec was named bishop of the Diocese of Buffalo.
+The next bishop of Nashville was David Choby of Nashville, named by Pope Benedict XVI in 2005.
+A 2014 study by the Center for Applied Research in the Apostolate (CARA) at Georgetown University in Washington, D.C., cited the Diocese of Nashville as having the 8th highest rate of Catholic conversions in the United States.
 Choby died in 2017.